 In the U.S. Economy

-- In 2017, the United States spent over half a trillion dollars ($548 billion) on R&D. The vast majority of those investments – $381 billion, or 73% of the total – came from the private sector.
+- In 2018, the United States is estimated to have spent over half a trillion dollars ($580 billion) on R&D. The vast majority of those investments – $422 billion – came from the private sector.

-- Overall, R&D investments represent over 2.7% of America’s GDP.
-Again, 71% of that figure – or nearly two percent of GDP – is from private business R&D investments.
+- Overall, R&D investments represent over 2.8% of America’s GDP.
+Again, 70% of that figure – or nearly two percent of GDP – is funded by private business R&D investments.

 - State-by-state GDP percentages can be found here.

-- Manufacturers are America’s largest investors in R&D, accounting for roughly two-thirds of private-sector R&D spending in 2015.
-Nearly one-fifth of private R&D investments come from IT companies.
+- Manufacturers are America’s largest investors in R&D, accounting for roughly two-thirds of private-sector R&D spending in 2018.
+More than one-fifth of private R&D investments come from IT companies.

-- About one-sixth of private U.S. R&D investments are made by small businesses with fewer than 500 employees.
+- About 15 percent of private U.S. R&D investments are made by small businesses with fewer than 500 employees.

 Creating and Supporting Jobs